Questions we get asked a lot.

 Do you cover my council?

 We cover every council in England.
-The GPDO rules, the £264 statutory fee, and the Planning Portal filing route are all national — so wherever your property is, the process is the same.
+The GPDO rules, the £264 statutory fee, and the Planning Portal filing route are all national, so wherever your property is, the process is the same.
 Enter your postcode in the intake form and we auto-detect your local planning authority.
-The only restrictions are property type (houses only, no flats), designation (no listed buildings, conservation areas, or Article 4 zones), and project type (Classes A, B and E only).

 Can I file an LDC myself?

-Yes — Planning Portal is free to use and the statutory fee is the same.
-What we sell is the bit between "I need an LDC" and "it's done right": GPDO interpretation, precise Statement of Truth wording (the #1 reason DIY applications get refused is imprecise description), photographs and drawings to the scales councils expect, and the 8-week case monitoring.
+Yes.
+Planning Portal is free to use and the statutory fee is the same.
+What we sell is the bit between "I need an LDC" and "it's done right": GPDO interpretation, precise Statement of Truth wording (the #1 reason DIY applications get refused is imprecise description), photographs and drawings to the scales councils expect, and the 8 week case monitoring.

 Is this legal advice?

 No. LDC Express is not a law firm, and nothing on this site is legal advice.
-We prepare and file planning applications — that's a paperwork service, not a legal service.
+We prepare and file planning applications, that's a paperwork service, not a legal service.
 If you need legal advice on a sale or dispute, talk to a solicitor.

-Start the 5-minute qualifier →
+Start the qualifier →Full refund conditions